Harmony-Exoskeleton/harmony_research_interface/README.md

    # Or specify custom loop frequency (e.g., 50 Hz)
    ./harmony_ros_interface 50
    ```

+   **Configuration:**
+   - If `ROSBRIDGE_HOST` was set during deployment, it's stored in `/root/.bashrc` and will be available in new shell sessions
+   - You can manually edit `/root/.bashrc` to change the rosbridge server IP
+   - Environment variables set in the current shell take precedence over `.bashrc`

    The application will:
    - Connect to the rosbridge server on your development machine